erik769/claude-design-html-to-mp4/readme.md

 ## Installation

-Clone the repo, then run the setup script that matches your OS:
+Clone the repo, then run the setup script that matches your OS.
+You can aslo just ask your Claude Code to make it work:

 ```bash
 git clone <your-remote>/claude-design-html-to-mp4.git